OtmarKirch/sci-fi-app/README.md

 The database has to be populated with movie data.
 This has to be formatted as JSON and can be imported via the MongoDB Atlas dashboard.
 Movies have to follow the schema as defined in [`models.js`](https://github.com/OtmarKirch/sci-fi-app/blob/main/models.js#L4) in the codebase.

 #### Codebase
-The server can be run locally by cloning the repository.
+The server can be run locally by cloning the repository onto your local machine.
+Make sure to have Node.js and npm installed.
+Run `npm install` in the root directory of the project to install all dependencies.
-In order to connect to the database, the connection string obtained from Atlas has to be stored in a `.env` file in the root directory of the project.
+In order to connect to the database, the connection string obtained from Atlas has to be stored in an `.env` file in the root directory of the project.
 The `.env` file should look like this:

 ````
 DB_CONNECTION_URI="YOUR_CONNECTION"
 ````
 Replace `YOUR_CONNECTION` with the connection string obtained from MongoDB Atlas.

-In order to run the server execute the following commands in the root directory of the project:
+In order to run the server execute the following command in the root directory of the project:

 ````
 node index.js
 ````

 ## Key Features
+The server provides the following endpoints:
+- Return a list of ALL movies to the user
+- Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
+- Return data about a genre (description) by name/title (e.g., “Thriller”)
+- Return data about a director (bio, birth year, death year) by name
+- Allow new users to register
+- Allow users to update their user info (username, password, email, date of birth)
+- Allow users to add a movie to their list of favorites
+- Allow users to remove a movie from their list of favorites
+- Allow existing users to deregister

 ## Impressions
 ### Testing with Postman